git-davi/java-image-converter/README.md

 # java-image-converter

 Class for ***FAST*** color space conversion.\
+**I founded hard to get a rgb to ypbpr color conversion on the web so I decided to implement one.**\
+\
 Useful to translate an image to a tensor.
 The output will be a tensor ```float[][][]``` of shape {width, heigth, channels}\
 \
 Also bicubic interpolation has been added.\